seehuhn/go-pdf/font/NOTES.md

 describes the mapping from character codes to CIDs.
 If the CFF font is CID-keyed, *i.e.* if it contain a `ROS` operator, then the `charset` table in the CFF font describes the mapping from CIDs to glyphs.
-Otherwise, the CID is used the glyph index directly.
+Otherwise, the CID is used as the glyph index directly.

 ### CFF-based OpenType Fonts (PDF 1.6)